Warm greetings to you!

-At the beginning, we explore the meaning of AS.
-It is important to remember that this exists on a spectrum.
+At the beginning, we explore the definition and meaning of autism.
+It is important to remember that autism exists on a spectrum.
 Each individual has personal talents, skills, hopes, dreams, as well as concerns and problems.
 Each person has a unique set of life experiences, character, and values.
 Just as there is no such thing as a Neurotypical Personality, there is also no Autism Personality.
 Autism is expressed to varying degrees and in different ways in each individual.
 A diagnosis of autism is not a defining label.
 It is an opportunity to begin exploring the expressions of the neurological differences between the autistic and neurotypical.

-My work is to help both partners discern needs, passions, dreams, and goals, many of which have likely been nearly extinguished, particularly in the neurotypical partner through becoming habituated to bending into the framework established by the AS in the other person without understanding how or why.
+My work is to help both partners discern needs, passions, dreams, and goals, many of which have likely been nearly extinguished, particularly in the neurotypical partner through becoming habituated to bending into the framework established by the autism in the other person without understanding how or why.
 Feelings of being rejected and criticized mount over the years.
 Depression is common in the neurotypical partner.
 Resentment can simmer and lead to feelings of contempt.

 I can help you create bridges for better understanding of each other, leading to better communication.
 We do this through education about the topic by determining the areas in which the greatest stumbling blocks are manifesting in the relationship.
 Often this means going slowly to redefine terms, create new ways of listening and responding to each other, and developing more skillful means of identifying and expressing your own emotions.